princomp/princomp.github.io/source/lectures/control/recursion.md

 # Recursion

-The code for this lecture is available [in this archive](./code/projects/RecursionHelloWorld.zip) (first parts) and [this one](./code/projects/ListDirectoriesFileRecursively.zip) (listing files and folders recursively).

 ## Introduction

 Recursion is a central notion in programming, simple to state but difficult to master: a method is *recursive* if it calls itself.